FIRST: FrontrunnIng Resilient Smart ConTracts: The Framework

-\textbf{Protocol \ref{proto:sigValid}}: This protocol is used to validate the transaction $tx_A$ , $\VDF$'s verification details, and the signature aggregation.
-Alice creates and submits $tx_{A}$ with recommended gas price and miner tip. \emph{SC} parses $tx_{A}$ to access necessary fields. $SC$ verifies transaction details committed to in Protocol~\ref{proto:setup}, verifies the messages of verifiers and checks if the number of participants in the verification phase is more than $|\mathbb{V}|/2$.
-Finally, \emph{SC} will check the given $\VDF$'s freshness by checking if the difference between the block height at the time of request and the current lies within a pre-defined time threshold.
-The \emph{threshold} value is a system parameter and should be adjusted by $\dac$.
-This check ensures that the attacker did not pre-compute $\VDF$ to submit as soon as the victim transaction is seen on the network.
+\textbf{Protocol~\ref{proto:smart:verify}}:This protocol is used to validate the transaction $tx_A$, $\VDF$'s verification details, and the signature aggregation.
+Alice creates and submits $tx_{A}$ with recommended fee. \emph{SC} parses $tx_{A}$ to access necessary fields. $SC$ verifies transaction details committed to in Protocol~\ref{proto:setup}, verifies the messages of verifiers and checks if the number of participants in the verification phase is more than $|\mathbb{V}|/2$.
+Finally, \emph{SC} will check the given $\VDF$'s freshness by checking if the difference between the block height at the time of request and the current lies within a pre-defined system threshold that should be adjusted by $\dac$.
+We note that SC examines all messages and employs the $block_{curr}$ value endorsed by the majority to validate the freshness of VDF, rather than relying on single $block_{curr}$.
 The \emph{SC} will abort the function execution if any check fails.